Air (2015 film)

-Air is an 2015 American post-apocalyptic film directed by Christian Cantamessa and written by Cantamessa and Chris Pasetto.
+Air is a 2015 American post-apocalyptic film directed by Christian Cantamessa and written by Cantamessa and Chris Pasetto.
 Starring Norman Reedus, Djimon Hounsou and Sandrine Holt, the film depicts a dystopian future following a biochemical weapons disaster which has wiped out most of mankind and rendered the air unbreathable.
 The film focuses on a group of survivors in an underground facility as they struggle to survive after an equipment failure.
-Produced by Skybound Entertainment, the film was released in the United States on August 14, 2015, and currently has a score of 17% on Rotten Tomatoes.
+Produced by Skybound Entertainment, the film was released in the United States on August 14, 2015.
+It received generally negative reviews from critics.